adarshpunj/EMDb/README.md

 #### Permissions:
 > `WRITE_EXTERNAL_STORAGE`

-(Enabling this permission WON'T allow EMDb to read the contents on the device storage)
+##### The app only makes the use of this permission to write the .mp4 files to device's storage.

 ##### Download APK (2.7 Mb): [EMDb.apk](https://drive.google.com/uc?authuser=0&id=1kRJ6lAXSpDFomfgtXnsk20wljrH0DDYw&export=download)